ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 YAML [YAML] is a data serialization format that is capable of conveying one or multiple documents in a single presentation stream
-(e.g. a file or a network resource).
+(e.g., a file or a network resource).
-It is widely used on the Internet, including in the API sector (e.g. see [OAS]), but the relevant media type and structured syntax suffix previously had not been registered by IANA.
+It is widely used on the Internet, including in the API sector (e.g., see [OAS]), but a corrisponding media type and structured syntax suffix had not previously been registered by IANA.

-To increase interoperability when exchanging YAML streams, and leverage content negotiation mechanisms when exchanging YAML resources, this specification registers the `application/yaml` media type and the `+yaml` structured syntax suffix.
+To increase interoperability when exchanging YAML streams, and leverage content negotiation mechanisms when exchanging YAML resources, this specification registers the `application/yaml` media type and the `+yaml` structured syntax suffix {{!MEDIATYPE=RFC6838}}.

 Moreover, it provides security considerations and interoperability considerations related to [YAML],